charlesfrye/charlesfrye.github.io/_posts/2019-01-25-frechet-determinant.markdown

 That post is excellent, and I highly recommend you read it.
-I will focus on one of the claims, which appears in the pull-out for this post: the derivative of the determinant is the determinant times the inverse of the transpose.
+I will focus on one of the claims, which appears in the pull-out for this post: the derivative of the determinant is the determinant times the transpose of the inverse.

 ### The Determinant